chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

   * The LLVM backend is now the default and it is easiest to use it with a system-wide installation of LLVM and clang.
 On Mac OS X, LLVM 14 and 15 are supported.
-On other platforms, LLVM and clang versions 11 through 15 are currently supported.
+On other platforms, LLVM and clang versions 11 through 17 are currently supported.
 If a system-wide installation of LLVM and clang with one of those versions is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).
-LLVM 16 support is available with certain configurations.
-If LLVM 16 is the only system-wide install of LLVM, it will be used by default.
-Otherwise you can opt-in to it explicitly by setting :ref:`readme-chplenv.CHPL_LLVM_CONFIG`.

 In addition, several optional components have additional requirements: